waimea-lrdiack/level-2-programming-assessment/docs/test-results.md

 In my first test each coin was placed into a grid like I expected, I then ran the code again to check whether their placement was random or not.
 As seen in the second image, the coins were placed into different grids as the previous test.
 I then ran the code again to make sure that their placement was definitely random, and each time most of the coins were in different grids from the previous and not in the same grids as another coin.
+The coins were always within the 15 grids so, they had not gone out of the boundary.

 ---

 ## Testing Grid Display

-I need to make sure that the coins and grids are displayed so that the user can see the game board and the changes that
+I need to make sure that the coins and grids are displayed so that the user can see the game board and the changes that are made throughout the game.

 ### Test Data To Use

-I will run the game multiple times to see how the coins get placed
+I will run the game multiple times to see whether the grid keeps it expected shape when coins are placed into different grids

 ### Expected Test Result